JoshuaWise/jellypromise/README.md

 #### *static* Promise.any(*iterable*) -> *promise*

 Returns a promise for an `iterable` of promises.
-It is resolved with the value of the first resolved promise in `iterable`.
+It is fulfilled with the value of the first fulfilled promise in `iterable`.
 If all of the given promises reject, it is rejected with the last rejection reason.

 Non-promise values in the `iterable` are treated like already-fulfilled promises.